platy/cooking-converter/README.md

 ## other features

 We could add a fraction mode, to say you are making a half volume and everything should be cut in half

+# Deployment

+Use docker and k8s, build and tag and then apply the deployment.yaml with the updated tag version.